-- Take a lead role promoting the benefits, and encouraging the use, of public transport and keeping the community informed of ongoing service developments and planning. - Continuously improve the legibility, accessibility and availability of passenger transport information through the development of the Metlink brand. - Continue to develop the Metlink brand and apply it to all parts of the passenger transport network, including fleets/ferries, infrastructure and customer information. - Ensure all multi-modal fare offers in the regional will be Metlink branded to improve communication and patronage. - Work with representatives of elderly and disabled communities to improve the accessibility of information for the elderly and disabled.
+- Take a lead role promoting the benefits, and encouraging the use, of public transport and keeping the community informed of ongoing service developments and planning. - Continuously improve the legibility, accessibility and availability of passenger transport information through the development of the Metlink brand. - Continue to develop the Metlink brand and apply it to all parts of the passenger transport network, including fleets/ferries, infrastructure and customer information. - Ensure all multi-modal fare offers in the regional will be Metlink branded to improve communication and patronage. - Work with representatives of transport disadvantaged communities to improve the accessibility of information for these groups.